QuBenhao/LeetCode/problems/problems_3629/problem.md

 # 3629.
-Minimum Jumps to Reach End via Prime Teleportation
+Minimum Jumps to Reach End via Prime Teleportation [Rating: 2139.31]

 <p>You are given an integer array <code>nums</code> of length <code>n</code>.</p>